At a Glance

 ✨Tip Number 1

 Familiarise yourself with CAD/CAM technology and its applications in manufacturing.
-Understanding the tools and software used in the industry will not only boost your confidence but also demonstrate your genuine interest in the role.
+Understanding the tools and software used in this field will not only help you during interviews but also demonstrate your genuine interest in the role.

 ✨Tip Number 2